AlekseyYuryev/java/maven/plugin/xdb-maven-plugin/README.md

 #### Example 2

-Alternatively, an external `xdl.xml` can be specified:
+Alternatively, an external `xds.xml` can be specified:

 ```xml
 <plugin>